 I began to mull my thoughts over on the journey home, and concluded that the answer was pretty simple: Quality and Ownership.
 If a sexual encounter has been enjoyable, then I fucked him.
 If the encounter was awkward, questionable of taste, or I fell asleep – then he definitely fucked me.
 If I’m feeling particularly generous after some good sexy time, then the authority will be equally distributed – and we fucked.
 As with anything in life, when something goes udders up – nobody wants to claim responsibility for the situation, and therefore the ownership of the catalytic action will be applied appropriately.

 Example: A friend recently regaled me with the charming story of how her ‘boyfriend boinked her in the back of the car’.
-(For any of you wholesome souls that were concerned about romance being dead – I can assure you it is still very much alive in the back of a shite Ford Montego).
+(For any of you wholesome souls that were concerned about romance being dead – I can assure you it is still very much alive in the back of a Ford Montego).
 At face value, this appeared to be an innocent statement.
-Until Doreen revealed the plot twist.
-In the final scene, Bob leaves his Ford with one very snapped banjo string, and crimson pair of pants.
-And it was, or course, Doreen who had been excitably manoeuvring when the banjo had gone painfully out of tune.
+Until Doreen revealed the plot twist; in the final scene, Bob leaves his Ford with one very snapped banjo string, and crimson pair of pants.
+And it was, of course, Doreen who had been excitably manoeuvring when the banjo had gone painfully out of tune.

 M. Night Shyamalan himself could not have written a sneakier curveball.